ratulkuri/assignment-module-7/README.md

 - **Task Input:** Users can enter a new task in the input field.

-- **Add Task:** Users can add the entered task to the to-do list by clicking the "Add" button.
+- **Add Task:** Users can add the entered task to the to-do list by clicking the "⊕" button.

 - **Task List:** The app displays the list of tasks added by the user.

-- **Mark as Complete:** Each task can be marked as complete by clicking the "Complete" button.
+- **Mark as Complete:** Each task can be marked as complete by clicking the "☐".

-- **Remove Task:** Each task can be deleted from the list by clicking the "Delete" button.
+- **Remove Task:** Each task can be deleted from the list by clicking the "⨂" button.

+- **Clear List:** All the added task can be deleted by clicking the "Clear List" button in the bottom.

+- **Stats:** In footer the total task count & total task left will be shown.

 ## [Demo](https://assignment-module-7.vercel.app)